daniel-j-whelan/policedatauk/README.md

 ## 📜 License

-This project is licensed under the MIT License – see [LICENSE](LICENSE) for details.
+This project is licensed under the GNU General Public License – see [LICENSE.md](LICENSE.md) for details.